-In total, 718 winter cereal stubble samples were processed from the 2022 and 2023 harvest which consisted of 598 bread wheat, 62 barley and 58 durum wheat crops (data not shown).
-There were 249 cereal crops sampled in 2022 and 469 in 2023 (Figure 1).
-The levels of FCR infection have risen from 2022 to 2023, with the proportion of paddocks with very high levels ( $\geq$ 51% FCR) rising from 18% to 30%.
-Over the same period the proportion of paddocks with high levels of infection (26-50% FCR) have also risen from 20% in 2022 up to 30% in 2023 (Figure 1).
+In total, 617 winter cereal stubble samples were processed from the 2022 and 2023 harvest which consisted of 507 bread wheat, 59 barley and 51 durum wheat crops (data not shown).
+There were 289 cereal crops sampled in 2022 and 328 in 2023 (Figure 1).
+The levels of FCR infection have risen within the central and northern cropping region from 2022 to 2023 with the proportion of paddocks with very high levels (≥51% FCR) rising from 20% to 36%.
+Over the same period the proportion of paddocks with high levels of infection (26-50% FCR) have also risen from 23% in 2022 up to 31% in 2023 (Figure 1).

 Figure 1.
 Proportion of winter cereal paddocks with varying levels of Fusarium crown rot (FCR) infection in 2022 and 2023.

 Number in brackets (Y-axis) is the number of paddocks sampled in each year.
-Low FCR = ≤10%, Medium FCR = 11-25%, High FCR = 26-50%, Very high FCR = ≥51% FCR inoculum levels are a function of the percentage of plants infected and the quantity of stubble produced within a season.
-FCR infection is favoured by wet conditions which also generally increase biomass (i.e. stubble) production and yield of cereal crops.
-Consequently, larger inputs of FCR inoculum occur in wetter seasons such as 2021 and 2022 even though these conditions may not favour expression of FCR as whiteheads and yield loss from this disease.
+Low = $\leq 10\%$ FCR, medium = 11-25% FCR, high = 26-50% FCR, very high = $\geq 51\%$ FCR favour expression of FCR as whiteheads and yield loss from this disease.
 This data supports random crop disease surveys, conducted by NSWDPI with co-investment from GRDC, which have been showing a progressive build-up of FCR inoculum levels in this region from 2020 onwards.
 Milder temperatures and frequent rainfall during grain filling in 2021 and 2022 reduced FCR expression in these seasons.
 This was not the situation in 2023, with a return to warmer and drier conditions during spring which unfortunately also coincided with elevated FCR infection levels within central and northern cropping systems (Figure 1).